How to get to an MS-DOS prompt or Windows command line

-- Choose the option to restart the computer into a MS-DOS prompt.
+- Choose the option to restart the computer into an MS-DOS prompt.

-If you are unable to get into Windows 95 or Windows 98 to get into a MS-DOS prompt, follow the below instructions (Windows ME does not have this option).
+If you are unable to get into Windows 95 or Windows 98 to get into an MS-DOS prompt, follow the instructions below (Windows ME does not have this option).

 - Reboot the computer

 - As the computer is booting, press the F8 key when you hear a beep or when you see "Starting Windows 95" or "Starting Windows 98."
 Windows 98 users sometimes may find it easier to press and hold the left CTRL key as the computer is booting.